Kinky Boots (musical): Asia

+Australia (2016 - 2017)

 The Australian production opened on 12 October 2016, at Her Majesty's Theatre in Melbourne.
 The cast included Callum Francis, from the London production, as Lola, and Toby Francis as Charlie.
 Joining them were Sophie Wright (Lauren), Daniel Williston (Don), Teagan Wouters (Nicola) and Nathan Carter (George).
 This production then toured to Sydney's Capitol Theatre and Brisbane's QPAC where it closed on October 22, 2017.